Setland34/task-management-app/README.md

 ## Switching to the New Branch

-After fetching the pull request and creating a new branch, you can switch to the new branch using the following command:
+To switch to the new branch that was created, use the following command:

 ```
 git switch BRANCH_NAME
 ```

-Replace `BRANCH_NAME` with the name of the branch you created in the previous step.
+Replace `BRANCH_NAME` with the name of the branch you want to switch to.

-For example, if you created a branch named `feature-branch`, use the following command to switch to it:
+For example, to switch to the branch named `feature-branch`, use the following command:

 ```
 git switch feature-branch